 - Pinch ground cayenne pepper, or more to taste

-- 2. Butter 1 side of each bread slice.
+- 4. Butter 1 side of each bread slice.
 Arrange 2 slices, butter side down, in a large heavy skillet, preferably cast-iron, off the heat.
-(If you can only fit a single slice in the skillet at a time, that’s perfectly fine.
-You’ll simply need to cook the sandwiches one after the other rather than at the same time.
-Be certain to wipe out the skillet between sandwiches.)
 Top each slice with enough cheese sauce to cover the bread and then gently place the remaining 2 slices of bread on top, buttered-side up.
 (Some of the cheese sauce is probably going to squish out into the pan.
 That’s okay.
-Actually, that’s sorta inevitable.
-Also, you’re going to have plenty of cheese sauce left over.
-Don’t be angry.
-Just be grateful.
-Cover it, toss it in the fridge, and use it to make more Welsh rarebit another day or, even better, spoon it over some steamed cauliflower or broccoli.)
+It will crisp nicely.)

-- 4. Transfer each grilled cheese sandwich to your cutting board and let cool for a few minutes before cutting in half—preferably on the diagonal—and serving.
+- 7. Transfer each grilled cheese sandwich to your cutting board and let cool for a few minutes before cutting in half—preferably on the diagonal—and serving.
 Any leftover cheese sauce can be covered, tossed in the fridge, rewarmed another day, and spooned over steamed broccoli or cauliflower or used to make Welsh rarebit (see Variation below).
 Originally published October 5, 2015.

 Welsh Rarebit Variation

 - For a more classic Welsh rarebit, make the cheese sauce as directed.
 Omit the whole notion of making grilled cheese and instead generously slather the cheese sauce over a slice of toast and run it under the broiler until bubbly.
 Serve with a knife and fork.

 Recipe Testers Reviews